damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

     - Step-by-step procedures describing the repairing sequence
     - Refere to the manufacturing section where you can find the manufacturing instructions to rebuild the defective components
     - Verifiction of repair
+    - Required tools for repairing
 4. Replacing equipment parts or components according to the schedule
-5. Maintenance tools
+    - Step-by-step procedures describing the replacing sequence
-    - Various tools necessary to perform the maintenance operation
+    - Required tools for replacing the parts ot components

 How to visualize the process of maintenance?
  1. Images